 The Public content you add is used when your page is in Enabled status as well as in Disabled status.
 When you disable your page, you can keep the Public content section as is or change it to display a different message.

-To access this section, go to Setup -> ScheduleOnce setup in the top navigation bar.
-Select the relevant Booking page -> Location settings (Figure 1).
+To access this section, go to Booking pages in the bar on the left.
+Select the relevant Booking page → Public content section (Figure 1).

 Public content features